open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-bell-installation.md

 #### For macOS and Ubuntu – Install a Community BeLL

-Make sure you've `cd` to the designate OLE directory you created earlier.
+Make sure you `cd` to the designated OLE directory you created earlier.

 ```bash
 git clone https://github.com/dogi/ole--vagrant-vi.git